How Egypt became the greatest superpower of the ancient world

 It resulted in an environment conducive for agriculture, allowing the early Egyptians to cultivate crops such as wheat and barley: providing a stable food supply that enabled the growth of large, settled communities.

-In addition the Nile was a vital transportation and communication route.
-Constant shipping facilitating trade and interaction between different communities along its banks.
+In addition, the Nile was a vital transportation and communication route.
+Constant river travel facilitated trade and interaction between different communities along its banks.

 This helped in the exchange of ideas, goods, and resources.

-The river's natural abundance of fish and waterfowl, along with the availability of papyrus reeds used for making paper, further contributed to Egypt's economic growth and technological advancement.
+The river's natural abundance of fish and waterfowl, along with the availability of papyrus reeds used for making paper, further contributed to Egypt's remarkable economic growth.

 Aside from the Nile, Egypt's strategic location at the crossroads of Africa and Asia meant that it was a bridge between different worlds, making it a hub for trade and cultural exchange.